ThatCoolCoder/foss-rcas/README.md

     - needs some way of toggling on and off AeorObjects so things like landing gear can stop being draggy when retracted
         - tie it to a control input?
 I'd rather be able to tie it to a servo
         - need some way of expressing conditions without creating a turing-complete language
+    - Potentially create a simulation of FPV inteference - we make a raycast from viewing position to camera, and degrade based on how many intersections.
 - Input
     - make f2 toggle UI
     - Add a preview for all the inputs so we can check direction etc without flying (requires modifications to SimInput.Manager so it can run with a custom inputmap instead of that in SimSettings.Current)